succinctlabs/op-succinct/book/quick-start/full.md

 ### 1) Contract deployment environment variables

-In the root directory, create a file called `.env` (mirroring `.env.example`) and set the following environment variables:
+In the root directory, create a file called `.env` and set the following environment variables:

 | Parameter | Description |
 |-----------|-------------|